Friday, July 31, 2009

 Yes Virginia, there are curves and hills

-, east Kansas, The Flint Hills
+in Kansas, east Kansas, The Flint Hills

 and Tall Grass Prairie.